 “Exactly,” said Will.
 “Real men honor women.”

 We all have a lot of stories about who we believe we are.
 Some stories are true and helpful.
 Others are false and actually hold us back.
-In the book, Breaking the Cycle: Free Yourself from Porn Addiction, Sex Obsession, and Shame, addictions counselor George Collins, MA, advises readers to “begin to separate your thinking and your story from who you really are.”
+In the book, Breaking the Cycle: Free Yourself from Porn Addiction, Sex Obsession, and Shame, addictions counselor George Collins, MA, advises readers struggling with sex addiction recovery to “begin to separate your thinking and your story from who you really are.”

 This doesn’t apply only to men.
 For example, some women believe it’s more important how they look on the outside than who they are on the inside.
 That false story could be considered the other side of the coin to men objectifying women.
 It’s a way of being disrespectful to oneself as well as to others.
 Many of us have a story that our thoughts are who we are.
 But that’s not true.
 We’re much more than what we think and the reality is that much of what we think is not actually true.

 In fact, there’s a huge difference between your story and who you are.
 Once you realize that you’re not your story, you can begin to “see through” your stories.
 You begin to see what you’ve believed that might not be true.

 You could have a smoking addiction, but that is not you.
 You could have a drinking issue and that is not you.
 You could have a job that you don’t like, but you’re not that job.
 You could have an objectification addiction — that is not you.

 So what happens when you give up an old story that is not true?

 George Collins stated, “Some of my clients have described this experience as a death.
 Not a death of themselves, but a death of the old story in their mind that kept them doing the same thing over and over again.
 Even if it’s a death, it’s also a ‘dying’ into life, a dying into a better story and taking more positive steps.
 Once you realize that you are not your mind, you are not your story, you can begin to break from your story.
 Then you’ll finally have the possibility of relating intimately to a real person.”